MaMwWun/MAThesis/README.md

 ## Quick Start to run Weintraub et al. Script

-A container with all the dependencies can be found [here] (dockerhub)
+A container with all the dependencies can be pulled from Docker hub (see below)

 Depeding on your architecture (amd/arm) you might need to rebuild!